-The internet, technology itself, has affected the way we all do business.
+The discussion begins…The internet, technology itself, has affected the way we all do business.
 The rise of Amazon.com and the effect it has had on certain retail sectors (i.e. retail toy and book sales).
 We have gotten use to the ease of point-and-click buying.
 Personally, I prefer to hold the product in my hands before buying.
 I like looking at the package, flipping through pages, trying on clothes and shoes BEFORE considering the purchase.
 Unfortunately, that option is disappearing.
 Some would say that’s a con and not a pro but apparently society doesn’t agree as evident in the bankruptcy and closing of retail stores and chains.
 How does this affect the design industry?
 There will always be the design projects that need the personal touch.
 The meetings, the briefs, the back and forth and the negotiations for the fees involved…followed by the arguing and non-payment thereof.
 When it happens for the big projects, it’s necessary but, having many large corporate clients, I’m seeing increasing requests for flat out pricing that allows “flexibility” on my part as the vendor.
 As one client put it when they returned my contract with an addendum added to the list of service provided for the flat fee, “and anything else we deem necessary.”
 I didn’t accept that addition and lost the project.
 To me, it sounded as if the open-ended wording would have me providing service until I died.
 Most people misunderstand the concept of a price list for creative services.
 Under much discussion and anger amongst some of my local peers was an ad posted by a designer that promised ANY design job for $299 with unlimited revisions.
 ANY?
 UNLIMITED?
 We were outraged that the designer had turned our industry into a discount shoe store.
 We discussed taking up a collection for the $299 and then hiring the designer to create a web site and keep asking for changes to see how far he/she would go before breaking.
 When people we all knew started admitting to considering adding a price list, the laughter subsided and the discussions ensued.
 How would one approach creating a price list that could turn a profit without leaving the question of changes a client could request open to interpretation?
 What kind of clients would go for it?
 Would it put off some clients?
 We started formulating what a price list would contain.
 We all had a good idea of how long an average job took to complete and everyone had his/her hourly rate in mind.
 We were frank about what a logo would cost when quoted to a client with the usual research, sketches, changes and delivery.
 We discussed how much we all charged up front and how long the thirty-day payments took to receive once the job was delivered.
 It seems payments in thirty days were getting rare among our clients and arguments about upfront deposits were increasing.
 The first thing we all agreed upon was that using a price list would include a 50% deposit with the final payment due upon delivery.
 As files were emailed by most of us or uploaded for digital projects such as web sites, it would be easy to hold the job for ransom until the final payment was made.
 There was discussion about using PayPal or a credit card and the fees involved.
 The answer was to just incorporate those fees into the price.
 As with anything ordered online, we figured that clients would be willing to use their credit card for payments.
 It’s instant, easy, and common these days when making any purchase.
 In creating a price list, it would need to leave no holes or misunderstanding – this is what you pay and this is what you get.
 Most people argue that any list can’t cover everything a client will demand.
 By the same thinking, neither can a contract for a project.
 As we all know, a contract means nothing when a client starts arguing about wanting what they want despite what was agreed in the beginning.
 When I was working the wonderful service position of serving obese idiots greasy burgers and fries, they would argue over having to pay to supersize their disgusting food orders.
 A dollar was too much.
 So, what happens when the same slobs are ordering a web site and are told they have to pay $500 for supersizing their logo?
 Looking across the plastic counter into the eyes of these cheap bastards, I would have to smile when they scolded me for never hearing the phrase, “the customer is always right!”
 The manager would inevitably give them their supersized poison without charging for it.
 The day I quit that nightmare job, I had the pleasure of answering those who used the aforementioned phrase with, “only from people who want something for free.
 Pay the extra dollar and sit down or I’ll spit in your food!”
 Aside from that amusing anecdote, which still haunts me when I drive past a fast food place, there are three things one can count upon: The first is that people like to see the posted price for whatever it is they are considering buying and second: People have trouble negotiating for a price (hence the multitude of articles on how to negotiate the price when buying a car).
 The third thing is: Even when it's spelled out in front of them, people just don't read or understand price lists!
 90% of the morons I waited on couldn't order a simple burger, fries, and soda without help from me.
 Creatives run up against the same problem but with less grease.
 I too often hear my peer designers complain about a client who wants something extra, a complete change, to renegotiate the original price and other problems we usually encounter.
 When I ask about the contract they have with the client, more often than not, they say they don’t have a contract.
 Why?
 Fear!
 They think that asking a client for a contract will cause the client to not give them the project.
 By the same token, they don’t feel comfortable saying “no” to lowering the price when the client starts negotiating.
 A friend of mine who is known for her biting humor tells me:

 “When I’m asked how much I charge?
 I answer, more than your average crack-addicted hooker but significantly less than a small agency."
 “I don't list prices on my site because I don't want to be held to it.
 I have a base price, which I convey, in person or over the phone, and then I add an "annoyance" tax as needed — in the form of extra hours over what I'd normally charge.
 Don't want to send me revisions in one nice, tidy email?
 Boom!
 Annoyance tax applied.
 That 2-minute change just cost them 15 minutes.
 Every single time!”